dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

 With these basics defined we can configure our system for CNS.
 First we will set up the credentials for CNS in OpenShift.

-&#8680; Make sure you are logged on as the cluster admin and you are in the `default` namespace:
+&#8680; Make sure you are logged on as `operator` and you are in the `default` namespace:

     oc whoami

-&#8680; If you are not `system:admin` log in again to the default namespace
+&#8680; If you are not `operator` log in again to the default namespace

-    oc login -u system:admin -n default
+    oc login -u operator -n default

 &#8680; Create an encoded value for the CNS admin user like below: